IanSaunders/ultradaemon/docs/index.md

 The four of us set off on a mission to finish this thing.
 We hadn't come this far to not finish.
 The second runner, who introduced himself as Rory, warned us that there was a painful steep staircase straight off the bat.
 The first runner, Dave, kept mum and had his poles at the ready.
 We started up the stairs, each runner battling his own demons to make the climb.
 Dave was battling and his legs did not want to ascend the hills.
 After we reached the top of the staircase we looked back and Dave was no longer in view.
 Rory shouted down the hill but we heard no reply.
 We decided to press on.
 Sadly our expectation was that Dave's race was over, the cut-off times were now quite tight and would require a massive mental commitment to finish.
 We all hoped that we would see him at the finish, but acknowledged this was highly unlikely.

-We had never met Rory before but he regaled us with his previous Oner attempt where a mistimed snooze cost him the finish, a reminder of how keeping up a good consistent time was imperative.
+We had never met Rory before but he regaled us with his previous ONER attempt where a mistimed snooze cost him the finish, a reminder of how keeping up a good consistent time was imperative.
 The three of us worked like a machine pushing through the check-point.
 Rory had a slightly different running style to Sam and I but we made it work for 90% of the CP, he pulled away towards the end as we couldn't quite keep up, but met him again at CP10 for a bite to eat.

-The Oner always has something up it's sleeve and is quite relentless with giving and then taking away.
+The ONER always has something up it's sleeve and is quite relentless with giving and then taking away.
 For example, we had got used to each check-point being about 12kms, after Rory pulled away we checked our time sheet and discovered this checkpoint to only be 9.6km long!
 We were only 500m away, the lighthouse!
 A few minutes later, after turning a corner, we found that between us and the end was a massive descent and then a painful staircase.
 A minute's silence and we begrudgingly made our way down-and-up.

 ***